-The ASEF Regional Conference on Higher Education (ARC) – formerly called the ASEF Rectors’ Conference and Students’ Forum – is the Official Dialogue Partner of the ASEM Education Ministers Meeting (ASEMME) and the only bi-regional multi-stakeholder dialogue platform for university and student leaders, policy makers and ministers to discuss higher education issues and shape the education landscape in Asia and Europe.
+The ASEF Regional Conference on Higher Education (ARC) – formerly referred to as the ASEF Rectors’ Conference and Students’ Forum – is the Official Dialogue Partner of the ASEM Education Ministers Meeting (ASEMME) and the only bi-regional multi-stakeholder dialogue platform for university and student leaders, policymakers and ministers to discuss higher education issues and shape the education landscape in Asia and Europe.

-Its results, including policy recommendations, feed into the preparation of ASEM Ministerial Meetings, which ARC experts are invited to attend.
-ARC contributes to achieving the Sustainable Development Goals (SDGs) and builds on synergies with major regional policy discussions.
+Its results, including policy recommendations, feed into the ASEM Education Process, and contribute to achieving the Sustainable Development Goals (SDGs).

-UNESCO invited higher education institutions in July 2020 to put the values of inclusion and equity on their recovery roadmap, develop new partnerships, inclusive online learning solutions, and improve policies together with national officials and international organisation in the next decade.
-The ASEM Education Ministers have also highlighted at their last meeting that the ASEM Education Process should aim at ensuring inclusion and equality in education by building comprehensive education systems that are accessible to all.
+In July 2020, UNESCO invited higher education institutions to put the values of inclusion and equity in the recovery roadmap for education post-COVID-19.
+UNESCO invited national officials and international organisations to develop new partnerships, and improve policies and inclusive online learning solutions during the decade of action.
+In addition to this, the ASEM Education Ministers highlighted the aim of the ASEM Education Process to ensure inclusion and equality in education by building comprehensive education systems that are accessible to all.

-In accordance with these calls, ARC8 invites Asian and European higher education experts and student leaders to leverage on the current COVID-19 disruption and make inclusion and diversity central values of their paradigm shift.
-Titled “Outlook 2030: Inclusive and Diverse Higher Education in Asia and Europe”, ARC8 will explore how universities and students can foster inclusion and diversity in the final decade for the Agenda2030, and raise awareness on potential risks and opportunities in a post-COVID world along 4 subthemes:
+In accordance with these calls, ARC8 invites Asian and European higher education and student leaders to leverage on the current COVID-19 disruption and make inclusion and diversity central values of their paradigm shift.
+Titled “Outlook 2030: Inclusive and Diverse Higher Education in Asia and Europe”, ARC8 will explore how universities and students can foster inclusion and diversity in the final decade for the Agenda2030, and raise awareness on potential risks and opportunities along 4 subthemes:

 1 | Inclusive Learning and Teaching in a Digital World